 Weight: 425 lbs.

-Unusual Features: Pale Skin, Cybernetics showing, retractable whips protruding from his wrist, and red eyes.
+Unusual Features: Pale Skin, Cybernetics showing, retractable whips protruding from his wrists, and red eyes.

 Ultimate Universe (Earth-1610)